-- 80g approx Rice Krispies
+80g approx Rice Krispies

-- knob Of Butter (unsalted) approx 25g
+knob of butter (unsalted) approx 25g

-- Topping: 200g Chocolate (Dark or Milk) I use Cadbury’s Dairy Milk
+Topping: 200g Chocolate (dark or milk) I use Cadbury’s Dairy Milk

-Tip: If it’s sticking my tip is to place a sheet of parchment over and press with your hand or with the spoon until level and smooth.
+Tip: If it’s sticking to the spoon, place a sheet of parchment over the top and press with your hand or with the spoon until level.

 Once melted pour over the Krispies and spread over the top until even.

 Cool in the fridge until set, then cut into equal squares and enjoy!